Peavey Electronics: Radial Pro Series of drum kits

 The Radial Pro Series were Peavey's high end drum line.
 In production from 1994 until 2002, it consisted of the RBS-1 prototypes, radial pro 1000, 750/751, and 500/501 models.
 The flagship 1000 model consisted of a radial bridge that took all the mounting stresses, and a 3-ply thin maple shell to enhance the resonance.
 The 750/751 series had composite bridges and stained 4-ply thin maple shells.
 The 500/501 series had composite bridges and wrapped 5-ply North American thin hickory shells.

 Triple XXX/3120 series guitar amplifiers

 The basis for the JSX series, the XXX series provides a tonal range from what some call "glassy" cleans, to "full body" hi-gain tones using its 3 channel interface.
 The 3120 series came later but was the same amp as the first edition XXX.
 Originally, the Peavey XXX was set to become recording artist George Lynch's signature model but the deal never finalized.

 ValveKing series guitar amplifiers

-All-tube high gain amplifiers.
-Capable of anything from Blues to Metal.
+The ValveKing included the Royal 8, Micro Head, VK20 Combo, 112 Combo, 212 Combo, 100 Head and matching speaker cabinets.
+The first generation ValveKing's were available approximately 2005–2013, then there was a second generation with a different look and some new features which eventually was discontinued around 2018.